Today, our Jesup vets offer insight into the signs and symptoms of three of the most common illnesses we see in cats.

 Uncontrolled growth of cells can cause cancer, which can affect a wide range of organs and cells in a cat's body.
 The disease first starts to develop within a cell, before it attaches to tissue below the skin and potentially spreads to other areas.

 A common contributor to cancer is Feline Leukemia Virus, which cats can be vaccinated for.
-If caught early during a physical exam, your vet may be able to treat cancer with a number of different treatment methods, including chemotherapy or surgery.
+If caught early during a physical exam, your vet may be able to treat cancer with several different treatment methods, including chemotherapy or surgery.

 - Lumps or bumps that change in size or shape